fence-io/website/content/articles/networking/linux-network-namespace/index.md

 rtt min/avg/max/mdev = 0.053/0.055/0.057/0.002 ms
 ```

-We can see from the tcpdum command that the icmp traffic if going through brigde to reach each destination network namespace.
+We can see from the tcpdum command that the `ICMP` traffic if going through brigde interface to reach each destination network namespace.
+Here is the output:

 ```
 root@ubuntu:~# tcpdump -i br0 icmp